History of copyright law of the United States

-The copyright law of the United States has a long and complicated history, dating back to colonial times.
+The copyright law of the United States has a long and complicated history, dating back to the Colonial history of the United States.
 It was established as federal law with the Copyright Act of 1790.
 This act was updated many times, including a major revision in 1976.

 Colonial era

 The British Statute of Anne did not apply to the American colonies.
-The colonies' economy was largely agrarian, and copyright law was not a priority.
-As a result, only three private copyright acts were passed prior to 1783.
-Two of the acts were limited to seven years, the other to five years.
+Printing was restricted in the colonies, and most authors who published at all chose to do so in England.
+As a result, prior to 1783, there were no copyright acts of general applicability passed in the colonies; although there were three cases of private acts bestowing copyright upon specific authors for their works for only a short term of years.

 1783 to 1787

-In 1783, several authors' petitions persuaded the Continental Congress "that nothing is more properly a man's own than the fruit of his study, and that the protection and security of literary property would greatly tend to encourage genius and to promote useful discoveries."
+In 1783, several authors' petitions persuaded the Congress of the Confederation "that nothing is more properly a man's own than the fruit of his study, and that the protection and security of literary property would greatly tend to encourage genius and to promote useful discoveries."
 However, under the Articles of Confederation, the Continental Congress had no authority to issue a copyright.
 Instead it passed a resolution encouraging the States to "secure to the authors or publishers of any new book not hitherto printed ... the copy right of such books for a certain time not less than fourteen years from the first publication; and to secure to the said authors, if they shall survive the term first mentioned, ... the copy right of such books for another term of time no less than fourteen years."
 Three states had already enacted copyright statutes in 1783 prior to the Continental Congress resolution, and in the subsequent three years all of the remaining states except Delaware passed a copyright statute.
 Seven of the States followed the Statute of Anne and the Continental Congress' resolution by providing two fourteen-year terms.
 The five remaining States granted copyright for single terms of fourteen, twenty and twenty one years, with no right of renewal.

 Prior to the passage of the United States Constitution, several states passed their own copyright laws between 1783 and 1787, the first being Connecticut.
 Contemporary scholars and patriots such as Noah Webster, John Trumbull, and Joel Barlow were instrumental in securing the passage of these statutes.